-Watch as economist Paul Collier argues that the ‘bottom billion’ people living in stagnant economies need help to catch up with wealthier economies.
+Economist Paul Collier argues in his video that the ‘bottom billion’ people living in stagnant economies need help to catch up with wealthier economies.
 His vision of ‘compassion and enlightened self-interest’ is a modern version of the economic growth led by the USA after WWll with similar features including:

 a big aid program

 systems of mutual government support across national boundaries e.g. security forces, International Monetary Fund